National Lottery (United Kingdom): Eligibility

 From introduction in November 1994 until April 2021, lottery tickets could be purchased by people at least 16 years old.
 Scratchcards, from introduction in March 1995 to April 2021, could also be purchased by people at least 16 years old.

+Isle of Man

+The National Lottery Act 1999 is an act of Tynwald which extended the National Lottery to the Isle of Man.
+Tickets became available on the Isle of Man in February 2000.